AirGateway/NDC-Gateway-Developer-Guide/README.md

-v0.1.2
+v0.2.0

 AirGateway NDC Gateway Developer Guide
 ====================

-This is a developer guide intended for our **NDC Gateway** aggregation service.
-Our platform is designed to facilitate the connection to the new [NDC (New Distribution Capability)](http://www.iata.org/whatwedo/airline-distribution/ndc/) model established by IATA in a multiple-provider world.
+This is a developer guide intended to provide insights on a technical integration with AirGateway's **NDC JSON API** aggregation service.

+Our platform is designed to facilitate the interaction with the new distribution model brought by [NDC (New Distribution Capability)](http://www.iata.org/whatwedo/airline-distribution/ndc/) established by IATA and adopted by a growing number of the most relevant airlines in the World.

-Our **NDC Gateway** facilitates the task of accessing multiple NDC providers in a one-to-one integration architecture.
-This makes easier to interact with the NDC architecture and travel agents transitioning into it.
+Our **NDC Aggregation Platform** facilitates the interaction with multiple NDC providers in a one-to-one architecture.
+This makes much easier to interact with distributed airline NDC APIs and therefore facilitates transitioning into this model.

-Our **NDC Gateway** works as a "router" delivering and collecting  concurrently shopping offers from multiple NDC providers (airlines) and deliver an asynchronous real-time aggregation isolating consumers from a lot of cases they won't need to consider such as message wrapping (SOAP, REST...), Authentication issues, host architecture issues, and ancillaries normalization.
+Our **NDC Aggregation Platform** works as a real-time routing machine delivering and collecting concurrently shopping offers from multiple NDC providers (airlines) and deliver an asynchronous real-time aggregation isolating consumers from cases they won't need to consider such as message wrapping (SOAP, REST...), Authentication issues, API architectural issues, and ancillaries normalization.
-Also transitioning among different NDC versions/implementations will be a  much easier process to handle relying our **NDC Gateway**.
+Also transitioning among different NDC versions/implementations will be a  much easier process to handle relying on our **NDC Aggregation Platform**.

 NDC Messages available
 ----

-We expect plain NDC/XML formatting for the messages.
-No SOAP or any other wrapping is necessary nor allowed.

-This is a list of NDC valid requests to send to our gateway that will be forwarded to the enabled providers:
+This is a list of NDC valid requests in our **v1** version of the API.

 - AirShopping
 - FlightPrice